michaeldotknox/RestfulEndpointTester/README.md

 ##Run the Tests
 By default, the RESTFul Endpoint Tester will look for tests in the assemblies in the current directory.
 With the default test runner, you can specify a directory and filename with the directory={path\filename} argument.

+#Suggestions are Always Welcome
+I am always open to suggestion and contributions.
+Feel free to submit an issue to ask a question or to report a problem.